-The tested environment was comprised of 16 VMware ESXi servers running in two clusters with eight nodes per cluster.
-Each cluster was assigned to a single VMware View 5 Desktop Pool.
+The tested environment was comprised of 8 VMware ESXi servers running in one cluster.
+The cluster was assigned both VMware View 5 Desktop Pools.
 Each VMware View desktop pool consisted of 500 VDI desktops.
 Eleven volumes were provisioned from the Dell Compellent Storage Center for each pool and corresponding VMware VMFS datastores were created on those volumes: Five VMware datastores stored the delta disks, five VMware datastores stored the persistent disks and one VMware datastore stored the replica disks.

-Powershell scripts were utilized to efficiently and accurately provision each volume in the Dell Compellent array, and present and create the VMware VMFS datastores.
+PowerShell scripts were utilized to efficiently and accurately provision each volume in the Dell Compellent array, and present and create the VMware VMFS datastores.
 (See appendix for example CSV answer file) Each volume was 10TB in size; the disk size of 10TB was beyond the requirement for the test.
 However, with thin provisioning from the Dell Compellent Storage Center, no space was wasted on the SAN.